 A portion of SAT Reading Comprehension questions will ask you about statistics that you need to find in the text to answer correctly.
 Being able to scan the reading swiftly and mentally highlight the pertinent pieces saves you a lot of time.
 And if you make a blunder while doing it, you’ll end up looking at an incorrect answer choice.
 Data tables and graphs are just identical—stay fixated, find Waldo, and don’t get trapped wading through all the other, pointless details.

 5. Creative solutions

 Other types of creative thought are also remunerated in non-math sections, like in the essay.
-Being able to link the topic of the question into a number of diverse sources will really pay off, and that’s typically just about impending your example materials in new, thought-provoking ways.
+Being able to link the topic of the question into several diverse sources will pay off, and that’s typically just about impending your example materials in new, thought-provoking ways.

 Most of these abilities can be enhanced with practice, so keep them in mind when you’re getting ready for your SAT.
 That’s particularly true for reading the directions and handling your time… master those and you’ll see a tangible increase in your scores.

 When it comes to taking an examination, you always want to try to do your finest.
 The same can be said for the SAT.
 The SAT is a significant part of your college application procedure.
 You want to attain the highest score that you conceivably can.
 But for you to do well on the SAT, you need to primarily understand how precisely the SAT is scored.